What Is SMS? The Complete Guide to Short Message Service

 So, leads aren’t just engaging with SMS messages, they’re doing it right away.

-Email may linger around in someone’s inbox for hours, days, or even weeks before they get around to opening it (if they ever do).
+Email may linger around in someone’s inbox for hours or days before they get around to opening it (if they ever do).

 And only a third of those that open it will ever respond.

-With SMS, however, a staggering 99 out of 100 people will open it, and nearly half will read it and respond in just 6 minutes.
+With SMS, however, a staggering 98 out of 100 people will view it, and over half will read it and respond.

 The numbers speak for themselves, and you can see why more and more companies are chomping at the bit to start SMS marketing.